jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 voke.world.visualize.cellular_example()
 </script>

 We're still using a 2D grid to represent our level, but we'll be using some new vocabulary this time.
-Each spot on the grid is a *cell*.
+Each spot on the grid is now a *cell*.
 Each cell is either *alive* or *dead*.
 (An alive cell is a cave wall, and a dead cell is empty space where the player can move around freely.)

 The algorithm starts by generating a grid of cells, each of which has a certain chance of being alive.